The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Introduction

 To investigate the intersection of self-preservation and ethics, this paper employs a text-based adventure game as a simulated environment.
 The agents play the game within a dynamically generated game world, which is embedded in a structured simulation designed to test decision-making under uncertainty.
 The agent perceives its immediate surroundings as the environment, which influences its survival strategy.
 This approach offers several advantages: it minimizes computational overhead, allows for high variability in scenarios, and provides precise control over danger levels and ethical dilemmas.
 Additionally, by adjusting the temperature setting during storyteller Large Language Model (LLM) prompting, an element of randomness is introduced, emulating the uncertainty present in real-world decision-making.

 Bayesian agents process the environment using text embeddings and generate a probability distribution over survival odds for each action.
-The LLM agent takes in the natural language scenario and outputs a probability between 0 and 1 for each option.
+An LLM agent takes in the natural language scenario and outputs a probability between 0 and 1 for each option.
 Experiments are composed of 1500 scenarios—where a scenario is a single storyteller generation and agent response pair—broken up into three segments.
 An optimization iteration occurs every 500 scenarios.
 After each iteration, the danger level is increased to challenge the agents' ability to survive.
-Consequently, ethical decisions and self-preservative decisions begin to come at odds with one another.
 Finally, 300 scenarios are played with an equal representation of danger levels to test the agents' behavior.

-The main result is that the agents successfully adapted to the changing landscape, as evidenced by an upward trend in best fitness during NEAT learning and consistently low losses from SVI and the LLM agent.
-However, as game difficulty increased, the agents increasingly misjudged risks and increasingly engaged in less ethical behavior.
-Analysis of NeuroEvolution of Augmenting Topologies (\citeauthor{stanley2002evolving}, \citeyear{stanley2002evolving}; NEAT) genome distributions found no correlation between ethics and fitness, regardless of survival or ethical ground truths.
-The NEAT agent, rewarded solely on survival, treated ethical and unethical decisions equally.
-An agent trained with stochastic variational inference (SVI) \cite{hoffman2013stochasticvariationalinference} resorted to unethical behavior when the danger level increased.
-A \href{https://openai.com/index/hello-gpt-4o/}{GPT-4o agent} misjudged more situations and made more unethical decisions as the danger level increases.
-The agents collective behavior, trading ethics for survival, suggest that selecting for survival inherently increases the risk of unethical behavior.
-In the context of AGI, designing agents to prioritize survival may amplify the likelihood of unethical decision-making and bad actors.
+The main result is that while some agents successfully adapted to the changing landscape, achieving consistently low losses, others struggled, exhibiting higher losses and less effective adaptation.
+As game difficulty increased, agents displayed divergent ethical behaviors—some maintained ethical decisions, while others prioritized survival at the expense of ethics.
+The NeuroEvolution of Augmenting Topologies (NEAT; \citeauthor{stanley2002evolving}, \citeyear{stanley2002evolving}) agent, rewarded solely on survival, became more ethical as difficulty, loss, and danger increased.
+In contrast, an agent trained with stochastic variational inference (SVI) \cite{hoffman2013stochasticvariationalinference} resorted to unethical behavior when danger levels rose.
+Most notably, a GPT-4o agent---originally designed as a baseline---outperformed the other models, making more ethical decisions as danger increased.
+This unexpected success challenges assumptions about the traditional probabilistic models and creates a new challenge to understand the power of LLM reasoning.
+Overall, these divergent behaviors provide preliminary experimental evidence that optimizing for survival may not inherently promote ethical behavior.